-Thank you to everyone who participated in The 2016 OATJ Anual Meeting!
+Thank you to everyone who participated in the 2016 OATJ Annual Meeting!

 The 2016 OATJ Anual Meeting was held on Saturday, November 4th, 2016 at the Ohio State University.
 Special thanks to Dr. Troyan who held a wonderful workshop on Core Practices/High-leverage teaching practices, and also special thanks to Dr. Noda and Ms. Saito for leading the constructive discussion for JASCO’s Japanese speech contest.